P-22

 P-22 (c.
 2009/2010 – December 17, 2022) was a wild mountain lion who resided in Griffith Park in Los Angeles, California, on the eastern side of the Santa Monica Mountains.
 P-22 was first identified in 2012 and was the subject of significant media attention, including numerous books, television programs and other works of art.
 P-22 was often recorded prowling in the Hollywood Hills neighborhood of Los Angeles.
 He was monitored by a radio collar.
 P-22 remained in Griffith Park for ten years until he was captured on December 12, 2022.
 He was then euthanized on December 17, 2022, after examinations revealed he was suffering from traumatic injuries consistent with being hit by a car, in combination with several longer-term health issues.

 Early life

-P-22 was born circa 2010 in the western part of the Santa Monica Mountains to P-001 and an unknown female lion.
+P-22 was born circa 2010 in the western part of the Santa Monica Mountains.
+Genetic testing showed that his father was P-1.
+P-1 was known as "king of the mountains," having a very large territory.
+His mother was an unknown puma, one who had not been recorded in the study of local pumas.

 Sometime before 2012, P-22 headed east within the Santa Monica Mountains to Griffith Park, where he settled after crossing two major Los Angeles freeways (Interstate 405 and Route 101).
 His success in evading traffic on these major routes was highlighted, since multiple mountain lions have died after being struck by vehicles on Los Angeles freeways.
 The exact route for P-22's journey is unknown.